 How to get there: Metro Lesseps (L3) or Fontana (L3)

-Gràcia is the trendy neighborhoods of Barcelona and is known to be one of the quietest and most modern neighborhoods in the city.
-Many artists and authors are living here trying to get inspired by Gràcia’s creative atmosphere.
+Gràcia is a trendy neighborhood of Barcelona and is known to be one of the city’s quietest and most modern neighborhoods.
+Many artists and authors live here, trying to get inspired by Gràcia’s creative atmosphere.

-Attractions in Barcelona – Day 3
+3 Days in Barcelona – Day 3

 Arc de Triomf